10up/ads-txt/readme.txt

 We plan on adding support for this file in the future!
 If you'd like to follow along with development or even help us get it done, please see [this GitHub issue](https://github.com/10up/ads-txt/issues/40).

+=== What about using this on a multisite setup? ===

+You can only have one ads.txt for a given domain or subdomain per the [ads.txt spec](https://iabtechlab.com/ads-txt/), it is site-by-site but if it’s a multisite subfolder install then only the main site will actually do anything.
+Our recommendation is to only activate Ads.txt Manager per-site.

 == Screenshots ==

 1. Example of editing an ads.txt file with errors